Plato: Thirty tyrants and Trial of Socrates

 According to the Seventh Letter, whose authenticity has been disputed, as Plato came of age, he imagined for himself a life in public affairs.
-In 404, Sparta defeated Athens at the conclusion of the Peloponessian war, leading to the election of the Thirty Tyrants, which included two of Plato's relatives, Critias and Charmides.
+In 404, Sparta defeated Athens at the conclusion of the Peloponnesian war, leading to the election of the Thirty Tyrants, which included two of Plato's relatives, Critias and Charmides.
 Plato himself was invited to join the administration, but declined, and quickly became disillusioned by the atrocities committed by the Thirty, especially when they tried to implicate Socrates in their seizure of the democratic general Leon of Salamis for summary execution.

 In 403 BC, the democracy was restored after the regrouping of the democrats in exile, who entered the city through the Piraeus and met the forces of the Thirty at the Battle of Munychia, where both Critias and Charmides were killed.
-In 401 BC the restored democrats raided Eleusis and killed the remaining oligarchic supporters, suspecting them of hiring mercenaries.
+In 401 BC, the restored democrats raided Eleusis and killed the remaining oligarchic supporters, suspecting them of hiring mercenaries.

 As depicted in the many dialogues that are set between 401 and 399 BC, life largely returned to normal in Athens.
 However, the prosecution of Socrates by Anytus put an end to Plato's plans for a political career.